 9. Twin Princes’ Greatsword

 Location: Requires Lothric’s Holy Sword and Lorian’s Greatsword.
-You will need to defeat the Twin Princes twice with one character to be able to get this Greatsword.
+You must defeat the Twin Princes twice with one character to get this Greatsword.

 10. Onyx Blade